-A running cooldown lowers our breathing and heart rate, relaxes our muscles, and removes lactic acid – reducing our recovery time.
+A running cooldown lowers our breathing, heart rate, relaxes our muscles, and removes lactic acid – reducing our recovery time.
 A running cooldown is even more important following a long run, tempo run, or interval session.
-This is to prepare us for our next run best while reducing our risk of injury.
+This is to prepare us for our next run best as possible while also reducing our risk of injury.

 To perform a proper running cooldown, we suggest running 10-15 minutes at an easy pace followed by some light static stretching.

 Before running, we suggest performing dynamic stretching, whereas after finishing your run/cool down, we recommend doing some static stretching.
 Static stretching is focused on holding a movement for a given period.
 Examples of these include:

 - Hamstring stretch

 Static stretching after running will help you cool down, increase your flexibility and range of motion, and reduce your risk of injury – all for the sake of a couple of minutes.

 Foam rolling is a method of myofascial release done to reduce pain and muscle soreness.
 Foam rolling also increases blood flow and oxygen to our muscles.
 This speeds up our recovery and reduces our risk of injury.